 Action Result 1.
 While on a call, hookflash to place the call on hold.
 Intercom dial tone 2.
 Dial the extension number to which the call is to be transferred.
-3. If your extension does not have Auto Camp-On activated, enter the Camp-On (Call Waiting) code (default = 2 (UK/HK) or 2#).
+3. If your extension does not have Auto Camp-On activated, enter the Camp-On (Call Waiting) code (default = 2).
 Camp-on tone heard at called extension 4.
 Complete the transfer by replacing the handset.